Ward Hayden and The Outliers: 2005—2019

 After re-releasing "Inverted Valentine" with label support in 2009, the band embarked on two years of non-stop touring, racking up close to 200 shows a year in 2009 and 2010.
 During this time the band toured with Yarn, Lake Street Dive, Della Mae, Bill Kirchen, Eilen Jewell, Bobby Bare Jr, Trampled By Turtles, Drag The River, and Slim Cessna's Auto Club.

 By 2010, Hayden was the sole original member left in the band, with Boston-based guitarist Chris Hersch and bassist Paul Dilley joining.
 A second guitarist, Joe Keffler, also toured with the band in 2010.
+Their third album, 2011's Sweet Nothings featured a collaboration (the song "1000 Times") with local Massachusetts alternative country musician Sarah Borges.
+Since December 2010, the band has held annual tribute concerts for Hank Williams in late December and early January to mark the anniversary of Williams' death.
+In 2011, the band opened for Wanda Jackson.
 By 2012, Josh Kiggans became the band's third drummer replacing Michael Calabrese, also of the Boston-based band Lake Street Dive.

 In 2014, Rolling Stone included the band in its list of the top 10 new country artists that fall.
-Rolling Stone also reviewed the band's live Hank Williams tribute album.

-Their third album, 2011's Sweet Nothings featured a collaboration (the song "1000 Times") with local Massachusetts alternative country musician Sarah Borges.
-In 2011, the band opened for Wanda Jackson.
+The band released the studio album Good Luck that same year.
+The Americana Music Association ranked Good Luck on their list of the top 100 Americana albums of 2014; Good Luck ranked #54 out of 100.
+In 2015, Rolling Stone also reviewed the band's then-recently released live tribute album to Hank Williams, A Tribute to Hank Williams - Live, which was their first live album.

 In 2016, Hersch left the band and was replaced later that year by Cody Nilsen.
 Also in 2016, the band decided to release new music independently, beginning with the album Love and Protest.
 The album featured local Massachusetts sideman Duke Levine as guest lead guitarist because it was recorded between Hersch's departure and Nilsen's arrival.
 The band also featured a touring lead guitarist during this time.
+The album was recorded 'live' in the studio using analog equipment.

 After Nilsen joined the band, they opened for NRBQ.
+Love and Protest was released on November 4, 2016.

 In 2018, the band dropped the name Girls, Guns and Glory because of the polarizing issue of gun control in the United States.
+Hayden later told The Patriot Ledger (in 2021) that the band also (at the time) had more recently had difficulty booking shows; for example, he mentioned that some people assumed they were a heavy metal band.
 Also in 2018, the band opened for The Oak Ridge Boys, Marty Stuart & His Fabulous Superlatives, Los Lobos, and Dwight Yoakam.

-Their seventh studio album, Can't Judge A Book, mostly featuring covers, some of which were re-imagined by the band, has recently been released.
-Also in 2019, the band opened for Midland.

-In 2021, the band opened for Los Lobos for a second time.

-In 2023, while Nilsen worked as a guitar tech for the Dropkick Murphys, Ryan Hommel temporarily sat in with the band on lead guitar.
-In early 2023, the band's next studio album, South Shore, will be released, with another studio album and another Hank Williams tribute live album scheduled to follow later in 2023 and in 2024.